COVINGTON WEIGHT ROOM

 – Glen Hollopeter

 Glen Hollopeter, a 1984 Covington graduate, has been a avid Buccaneer supporter over the years.
-He has generated thousands of dollars through fundraisers and donations, which has benefited all Covington athletic programs.
+He has generated hundreds of thousands of dollars through fundraisers and donations, which has benefited all Covington athletic programs.
 Glen also established the “Bucc Bash”, an annual auction which began as a fundraiser for the weight room completed in 2005.
 Glen’s hard work generating funds was a huge reason the construction of the weight room was able to happen, along with the equipment that was installed inside the building to help Covington athletes to maximize their potential.
 In the history of Covington, nobody has had a bigger impact in generating funds to benefit Covington Athletics than Glen, which is why he was inducted into the Covington Athletic Hall of Fame as an honorary member in 2011.

 WEIGHT ROOM IMPROVEMENTS